storj/storj/docs/blueprints/referral-manager-v1.md

 : A one-time-use URL that contains a unique invitation token.

 Eligible Users
-: Users who have 0 unredeemed referral links.
+: Users who have fewer than the desired number of unredeemed referral links.

 Owner's Satellite
 : The satellite that the owner of a particular token belongs to.